orviwan/OpenGlassesFirmware/blueprint.md

 *   **Error Handling:** Implement robust error handling for BLE operations (connection, discovery, reads, writes, notifications).
 *   **Data Reassembly:** For photos, the client *must* correctly reassemble chunks in order.
 *   **Battery Level:** The current implementation sends a static battery level.
 A real implementation would require the ESP32 to read an ADC or a fuel gauge IC.
+*   **Opus Streaming:** The client can enable/disable Opus streaming by subscribing/unsubscribing to the Opus Audio Characteristic.
+Continuous streaming provides real-time audio but requires handling of Opus decoding.